veeCan54/03-SplitHorizonDNS/README.md

 # Step 10:<a name="Step10"></a>
 Delete the stack.
 Empty the S3 bucket and delete it.

 # Summary<a name="summary"></a>

-**What I learned**
-1. Implemented a use case for Split View DNS.
+1. In this hands-on we implemented a use case for Split View DNS.
 Observed how different records are returned depending on the source of the request.
-2. This architecture could also be used when we want to redirect a canary release internally first before rolling it out to the users.
+2. This architecture can be used when we want to redirect a canary release internally first before rolling it out to the users.

-**Mistakes/Enhancements**
-1. I made a small next step in automating infrastructure compared to a previous exercise.
-Now it is possible to reuse the corporate website from one of my current repositories in any future projects.
-2. ***In order to have HTTPS enabled on a static website hosted on S3, we need to be using CloudFront**.
+ **In order to have HTTPS enabled on a static website hosted on S3, we need to be using CloudFront.**

-**TODO**
-1. More hands on projects.
+**TODO:**
-2. Host an HTTPS website on S3 integrating with CloudFront and ACM.<br>
+Host an HTTPS website on S3 integrating with CloudFront and ACM.<br>
 Bird graphic courtesy of freepik <img src="https://github.com/veeCan54/00-EnvelopeEncryptionHandsOn/blob/main/images/freepic.png" width="70" height="10" />